Colgan Air Flight 3407: Legacy

 Congress appropriated $24 million to help facilitate creation of the PRD.
-But eleven years later, despite lobbying by a group of relatives of crash victims, the FAA had still not completed the PRD as directed by the NTSB.
+But 11 years later, despite lobbying by a group of relatives of crash victims, as well as Atlas Air Flight 3591 – another aviation accident in which a pilot concealed his training records – the FAA had still not completed the PRD as directed by the NTSB.
 It was not until May 2021 that the FAA introduced the PRD.
 The FAA's page about the PRD says:

 In February 2019, to mark the 10th anniversary of the crash, ceremonies were held in Buffalo and the surrounding area in remembrance of the victims.